opentensor/old-docs/reference/btcli.md

     regen_coldkeypub    Regenerates a public coldkey from the public part of the coldkey.
-    recycle_register    Register a wallet to a network.
+    recycle_register    Register a wallet to a network. senate              View senate and it's members
+    proposals           View active triumvirate proposals and their status proposal_votes      View an active proposal's votes by address. senate_register     Register as a senate member to participate in proposals senate_leave        Discard senate membership in the governance protocol senate_vote         Vote on an active proposal by hash.

 optional arguments:
   -h, --help            show this help message and exit